The Android Platform Security Model (2023): Implementation

 \subsubsection{Sandboxing below the kernel}

-In addition to the kernel, the trusted computing base (TCB) on Android devices starts with the boot loader (which is typically split into multiple stages) and implicitly includes other components below the kernel, such as the trusted execution environment (TEE), hardware drivers, and userspace components \texttt{init}, \texttt{ueventd}, and \texttt{vold}~\cite{aosp-docs-severity-tcb}.
+In addition to the kernel, the trusted computing base (TCB) on Android devices starts with the bootloader, which is typically split into multiple stages, and implicitly includes other components below the kernel, such as the trusted execution environment (TEE), hardware drivers, and userspace components \texttt{init}, \texttt{ueventd}, and \texttt{vold}~\cite{aosp-docs-severity-tcb}.
 It is clear that the sum of all these creates sufficient complexity that, given current state of the art, we have to assume bugs in some of them.
 For highly sensitive use cases, even the mitigations against kernel and system process bugs described above may not provide sufficient assurance against potential vulnerabilities.

-Therefore, we explicitly consider the possibility of a kernel compromise (e.g.\ through directly attacking some kernel interfaces based on physical access in [T.P1], [T.P3], and [T.P4] or chaining together multiple bugs from user space code to reach kernel surfaces in [T.A7]), misconfiguration (e.g.\ with incorrect or overly permissive SELinux policies~\cite{Chen:2017:ASP:3134600.3134638}), or bypass (e.g.\ by modifying the boot chain to boot a different kernel with deactivated security policies) as part of the threat model for some select scenarios.
-To be clear, with a compromised kernel, Android no longer meets the compatibility requirements and many of the security and privacy assurances for users and apps no longer hold.
+Therefore, we explicitly consider the possibility of a kernel or other TCB component failure as part of the threat model for some select scenarios.
+Such failures explicitly include \emph{compromise} e.g.\ through directly attacking some kernel interfaces based on physical access in [T.P1], [T.P3], and [T.P4] or chaining together multiple bugs from user space code to reach kernel surfaces in [T.A7]; \emph{misconfiguration} e.g.\ with incorrect or overly permissive SELinux policies~\cite{Chen:2017:ASP:3134600.3134638}; or \emph{bypass} e.g.\ by modifying the boot chain to boot a different kernel with deactivated security policies.
+To be clear, with a compromised kernel or other TCB parts, Android no longer meets the compatibility requirements and many of the security and privacy assurances for users and apps no longer hold.
 However, we can still defend against some threats even under this assumption: